 - Lack of personalized services - Public cloud deployment models offer generalized services failing to match unique business requirements.

 A private cloud is a one-on-one exclusive cloud server intended to be used by a single company.
 Private clouds can be hosted and managed by the organization using it or can be outsourced to a reliable managed service provider like MicroTech.

 Unlike public cloud deployment models, private clouds are comparatively costly and provide custom services tailored to your business.
 The private cloud also comes with heightened security measures empowering businesses to safeguard their sensitive operations.
 If your business requires robust security and has personalized cloud requirements, the private cloud is for you.
 Companies like Amazon, IBM, Cisco, Dell, etc provide private cloud solutions.

 - High security and privacy - Private cloud networks employ robust security measures and only the business using them can access the resources.

 - Customized infrastructure to suit unique business demands - Companies using private cloud models can customize the cloud infrastructure to fit their business needs.

 - Costs more - Private cloud computing service models are comparatively expensive.

-In a hybrid cloud, you can use both private and public cloud infrastructure to match your requirements.
+In a hybrid cloud, you can use private and public cloud infrastructure to match your requirements.
 For instance, you can move mission-critical operations to a secure private cloud and use the public cloud for less sensitive business activities.
-However, such hybrid allocation is only possible if you properly segregate your database depending on the sensitivity of data.
+However, such hybrid allocation is only possible if you properly segregate your database depending on the sensitivity of the data.

 Hybrid deployment models of cloud computing can also be used to accommodate customer demand when necessary.
 Say, you need more computing resources to cater to skyrocketing customer demand during the Black Friday sale.
 In this scenario, you can use public clouds alongside your private cloud infrastructure to balance the increased demand.